keboola/component-servicenow-tables/README.md

 ======

 Tables with columns specified in `sysparm_fields` and rows filtered by `sysparm_query`.
-Tables are loaded with column `sys_id` used as primary key.
+Tables are loaded with column `sys_id` used as primary key into bucket specified by `output_bucket` parameter.

 Development
 -----------